On a conjecture of Pappas and Rapoport: Preliminaries

+where we note that $\widehat{X}^\diamondsuit \cong X^\diamond$.
 The left vertical arrow of the diagram is an isomorphism by \cite[Theorem 1.3]{KimVectorBundles}, and the top arrow is an isomorphism by \stacks{0DEG} and \stacks{0DEA}.
 This implies surjectivity of the bottom map $i^{\diamond,\ast}$.
 To prove the lemma, it suffices to prove that the bottom arrow is also injective.

 Without loss of generality, we may assume that $\widehat{X}$ is connected.
-This implies that $\widehat{X}^{\lozenge}$ is connected; indeed, this follows because the map
+This implies that $\widehat{X}^{\diamondsuit}$ is connected; indeed, this follows because the map

-is a bijection by full-faithfulness of $\widehat{X} \mapsto \widehat{X}^{\lozenge}$, see \cite[Theorem 2.16]{AGLR}.
-Suppose an \'etale $\Lambda$-torsor $f: \mathscr{Y}\to\widehat{X}^\lozenge$ splits over $X_0^\diamond$.
-The natural map from a connected component $\mathscr{G}$ of $\mathscr{Y}$ to $\widehat{X}^{\lozenge}$ is still finite \'etale.
-Thus its image on topological spaces is open and closed, and since $|\widehat{X}^{\lozenge}|$ is connected, we find that $|\mathscr{G}| \to |X^\diamond|$ is surjective.
+is a bijection by full-faithfulness of $\widehat{X} \mapsto \widehat{X}^{\diamondsuit}$, see \cite[Theorem 2.16]{AGLR}.
+Suppose an \'etale $\Lambda$-torsor $f: \mathscr{Y}\to\widehat{X}^\diamondsuit$ splits over $X_0^\diamond$.
+The natural map from a connected component $\mathscr{G}$ of $\mathscr{Y}$ to $\widehat{X}^{\diamondsuit}$ is still finite \'etale.
+Thus its image on topological spaces is open and closed, and since $|\widehat{X}^{\diamondsuit}|$ is connected, we find that $|\mathscr{G}| \to |X^\diamond|$ is surjective.
 Since $\mathscr{G} \to X^\diamond$ is quasicompact, it follows from \cite[Lemma 12.11]{EtCohDiam} that it is surjective as a map of v-sheaves.
-Thus the natural map $\mathscr{G} \to \widehat{X}^{\lozenge}$ is a finite \'etale cover of $\widehat{X}^\lozenge$.
+Thus the natural map $\mathscr{G} \to \widehat{X}^{\diamondsuit}$ is a finite \'etale cover of $\widehat{X}^\diamondsuit$.

 For $\ell\neq p$, we have